 When you’re in the market for a window replacement you must know what to budget for.
 Many factors determine prices such as frame material, glass type, shape, and size.

 You also need to factor in the location of your windows and the labor costs involved.
-Make sure you shop around and consider everything so you can have a rough idea of what to expect.
+Make sure you consider everything so you can have a rough idea of what to expect.